-- Once you have decided whether to run your duct vertically or horizontally, cut the hole for your ductwork. - Use the duct transition piece as a guide to determine the size of this hole. - · Trace around the transition on your cabinets or wall. - Use your sheetrock saw to cut the hole 1-2 inches larger than the transition.
+- Use the duct transition piece as a guide to determine the size of this hole. - · Trace around the transition on your ceiling or wall. - Use your sheetrock saw to cut the hole 1-2 inches larger than the transition.

 3. Thread the ductwork from the exterior of your home to the range hood.